United Nations peacekeeping: Since 1991

 The end of the Cold War precipitated a dramatic shift in UN and multilateral peacekeeping.
 In a new spirit of cooperation, the Security Council established larger and more complex UN peacekeeping missions, often to help implement comprehensive peace agreements between belligerents in intra-State conflicts and civil wars.
 Furthermore, peacekeeping came to involve more and more non-military elements that ensured the proper functioning of civic functions, such as elections.
-The UN Department of Peacekeeping Operations was created in 1992 to support this increased demand for such missions.
+The UN Department of Peacekeeping Operations was created in 1992 to assist this increased demand for such missions.

 By and large, the new operations were successful.
 In El Salvador and Mozambique, for example, peacekeeping provided ways to achieve self-sustaining peace.
 Some efforts failed, perhaps as the result of an overly optimistic assessment of what UN peacekeeping could accomplish.
 While complex missions in Cambodia and Mozambique were ongoing, the Security Council dispatched peacekeepers to conflict zones like Somalia, where neither ceasefires nor the consent of all the parties in conflict had been secured.
 These operations did not have the manpower, nor were they supported by the required political will, to implement their mandates.
-The failures—most notably the 1994 Rwandan genocide and the 1995 massacre in Srebrenica and Bosnia and Herzegovina—led to a period of retrenchment and self-examination in UN peacekeeping.
-As a result, relatively small UNTAES transitional administration in Eastern Slavonia received high level of commitments and was turned into "proving ground for ideas, methods, and procedures".
-It turned out to be labeled as the most successful UN mission, and was followed by other more ambitious transitional administrations in Kosovo (UNMIK) and East Timor (UNTAET).
+The failures—most notably the 1994 Rwandan genocide and the 1995 massacre in Srebrenica and Bosnia and Herzegovina—resulted in a period of retrenchment and self-examination in UN peacekeeping.
+As a result, the relatively small United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) transitional administration in Eastern Slavonia received a high degree of commitment and became a "proving ground for ideas, methods, and procedures".
+It turned out to be considered the most successful UN mission, and was followed by other more ambitious transitional administrations in Kosovo (United Nations Interim Administration Mission in Kosovo, or UNMIK) and East Timor (United Nations Transitional Administration in East Timor, or UNTAET).

-That period led, in part, to the United Nations Peacebuilding Commission, which works to implement stable peace through some of the same civic functions that peacekeepers also work on, such as elections.
+That period resulted, in part, in the United Nations Peacebuilding Commission, which works to implement stable peace through some of the same civic functions that peacekeepers also work on, such as elections.
 The commission currently works with six countries, all in Africa.

+The UN Peacekeeping's commitment to protecting cultural heritage dates back to 2012, when there was extensive destruction in Mali.
+In this matter, the protection of a country's cultural heritage was included in the mandate of a United Nations mission (Resolution 2100) for the first time in history.
+In addition to many other advances, Italy signed an agreement with UNESCO in February 2016 to create the world's first emergency task force for culture, composed of civilian experts and the Italian Carabinieri.
+The UN peace mission UNIFIL (together with Blue Shield International) in 2019 sought to protect the UNESCO World Heritage in Lebanon.